5 Best Merrell Running Shoes in 2024

 What makes it the best?

-Our lab analysis and actual runs led us to the Merrell running shoe that thrives best on the trails with its barefoot feel—and it’s no other than Trail Glove 7.
+Our lab analysis and trial runs led us to the Merrell running shoe that thrives best on the trails with its barefoot feel—and it’s no other than Trail Glove 7.
 A true minimalist, boasting a low and leveled stack and a highly flexible midsole that keeps it all natural.
 Its agility and unparalleled traction had us running confidently through diverse settings.

 With a mere 16.1/16.0 mm stack height, the TG7 practically offers a zero drop experience, delivering authentic barefoot sensations and heightened surface feedback.
 This allows us to adapt as we traverse uneven ground.
 Our durometer reveals a dense 28.8 HA cushion, striking the perfect balance between support and comfort.